RichoM/richom.github.io/index.markdown

 (2020)

 This is a card game that my ex used to play with her friends.
-I don't really understand what's fun about it and I don't remember the rules.
-The code is a mess, but you could probably get a sense of what the game is about by looking at it.
+I don't really remember the rules and although the code is kind of a mess, you could probably get a sense of what the game is about by looking at it.
 Also, this was a useful exercise to learn about [firebase](https://firebase.google.com/).

 - Links:
   - [Play online](https://richom.github.io/cards-game-js/esclava4.html)